sundararajan-rajendr/SONiC/doc/mgmt/Developer Guide.md

 ###### 2.5.8.2 Example to support query parameters

 Example implementation of subtree callbacks using query parameters can be seen below.
-Note that the data trees not annotated with subtree callbacks are implicitly handled by transformer core, that it does not require codes to support query parameters.
+Note that the data trees not annotated with subtree callbacks are implicitly handled by transformer core, and they do not require additional code to support query parameters.

 ```
  type _xfmr_bgp_rib_key struct {